BRITISH RED CROSS

 An HMO is often also known as a 'shared house'.
 Put as simply as possible, an HMO is a building, or part of a building, occupied as a main residence by more than one household where a 'household' can be one person or several people provided that they are related to one another.
 So, for example, a home is probably an HMO if three or more unrelated people live there as at least two separate households, and the people living there share the same amenities such as a kitchen and/or bathroom.

-For more information about HMOs and about legislation relating to HMOs, we suggest you take a look at these websites:
+For information about HMOs and legislation relevant to HMOs, visit:

-Also, Nottingham City Council publish a regularly up-dated Register of Licensed HMOs, which can be downloaded from the 'Downloads' section at:
+Nottingham City Council publish a regularly up-dated Register of Licensed HMOs, which can be downloaded from the appropriate link in this page: http://www.nottinghamcity.gov.uk/HMO.
+Scroll to, and open up, 'Resources and Documents'.
+The HMO Public Register is the last item on the list.

-If you want advice or help relating to the condition and management of your privately rented property
+Complaints about licensed HMOs can be made directly by e-mailing: firstname.lastname@example.org.
+For advice or help relating to the condition and management of your privately rented property you can:

 Telephone: 0115 915-2020 (Option 4)